-Catch-up contributions - Additional before-tax contributions which are above the maximum 401(k) dollar limit on the maximum amount of before-tax contributions permitted for the year, that are permitted to be made by participants who are at least 50 years of age on or before December 31 of the calendar year in which the contributions are made.
+Catch-up 401(k) contributions - Additional 401(k) contributions that are above the maximum 401(k) dollar limit on the total amount of Pre-tax elective deferrals and Roth elective deferrals a participant may make for the calendar year.
+The only participants permitted to make Catch-up 401(k) contributions are participants who are at least 50 years of age on or before December 31 of the calendar year in which the contributions are made.